khushbu13/ny-articles-app/README.md

 ## Description

 The application is a responsive application showing list of popular articles as fetched by external api using set parameters.\
-Once you click on any item to view full article it opens the article in another tab.
+Once you click on any item it shows detail page for that article and from there you can view full article using link in another tab

 ## Available Scripts